ronaldoussoren/modulegraph/doc/modulegraph.rst

    Import a module and analyse its dependencies

-   :args name:     The module name
+   :arg name:     The module name
-   :args caller:   The node that caused the import to happen
+   :arg caller:   The node that caused the import to happen
-   :args fromlist: The list of names to import, this is an empty list for
+   :arg fromlist: The list of names to import, this is an empty list for
       ``import name`` and a list of names for ``from name import a, b, c``.
-   :args level:    The import level.
+   :arg level:    The import level.
 The value should be ``0`` for classical Python 2
      imports, ``-1`` for absolute imports and a positive number for relative imports ( where the value is the number of leading dots in the imported name).